bobleesj/scikit-package/doc/source/tutorials/level-5-migration-tutorial.rst

         $ git remote add upstream <URL-of-the-original-repo>
         $ git pull upstream main

 #.
-Now, you should be able to run the following to test your pacakge!
+Now, you should be able to run the following to test your package!

     .. code-block:: bash

+        $ conda activate <package-name>-env
         $ pytest
         $ pre-commit run --all-files